Saturday, December 30, 2017

 • There Is No Such Thing As A Transitional Fossil:

 -Contrary to the widely promulgated Darwinian conviction that all fossils are transitional, scientists have never really discovered fossils going through intermediary stages of metamorphosis to become different animal species.
 We have neither found nor observed animals that were only half way or three fourths complete with an evolutionary process.
 What has been confirmed through the study of the natural world is the constant pattern of animals having complete anatomies and procreation after their own kindred.
 It has rightly been said that Darwinists have mainly based their transitional diagrams on artistic proficiency.
 In fact, the claim that fossils lend irrefutable support to Darwinian notions is not an argument at all.
 It merely assumes the existence of transitional fossils and the validity of evolution to work backwards in proving that all presently existing remains of formerly flourishing organisms are transitional in nature.
 In other words, evolution has been used to prove evolution.
 Circular arguments are, by definition, irrational.
 Even if we grant the premises that all fossils accurately resemble their laboratory reconstructions and find sequences vindicating evolution, these factors would still not assist atheists in furnishing a case for their belief in macroevolution because there is no available method of determining which fossils are related.
 The fossil record can, at best, be consistent with Darwinian interpretations of data.
-We can also interpret the world to the exclusion of the evolutionary framework through the investigation of chemical, environmental, and genetic reasons.
+We can analyze the natural world independently of the evolutionary framework by examining chemical, environmental, and genetic factors.

-• N. Heribert Nilsson, Who Is A Botanist, Evolutionist, And Professor At Lund University in Sweden, Admits That The Fossil Record Lends No Credence To The Darwinian Hypothesis:
+• N. Heribert Nilsson, Who Is A Botanist And Professor At Lund University in Sweden, Admits That The Fossil Record Lends No Credence To The Darwinian Hypothesis:

 -"My attempts to demonstrate evolution by an experiment carried on for more than 40 years have completely failed...The fossil material is now so complete that it has been possible to construct new classes, and the lack of transitional series cannot be explained as being due to scarcity of material.
 The deficiencies are real, they will never be filled."